aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 The `collect` operation consumes the resulting `Integer` stream and produces a list of corresponding `Integer` objects.

-> **A side note about how intermediate operators are evaluated:** Intermediate operators, such as `map`, are lazy in nature.
+> **A side note about how intermediate operators are evaluated:** Intermediate operators such as `map` are lazy in nature.
 This means they don't execute until a terminal operator is encountered.
-In the case of the code above, the `map` logic won't execute until the `collect` is encountered.
+In the case of the code above, the `map` logic won't execute until `collect` is encountered.

 ----